-It’s one of the truisms of the modern world that technology advances at an extraordinary pace.
-In the world of cameras, over the past decade this development has been largely driven by Sony, at least in terms of image sensors and electronics.
-When the firm first set its sights on competing head-on with the established duopoly of Canon and Nikon, it determined that its only path to success would be through relentless innovation.
-Nobody could accuse it of not sticking to its guns.
+In the the past decade, technological advancements in the camera world have been largely driven by Sony: at least in image sensors and electronics.
+When the firm set its sights on competing head-on with the established duopoly of Canon and Nikon, it pinned its success on relentless innovation.
+It has been true to this plan.

-However, since the Alpha 1 came along in January 2021, a lot has happened in the world of cameras.
-Sony itself has launched the A7R V, a camera with more resolution than the A1 and a dedicated AI processor and AI autofocus system that even the Alpha 1 doesn’t have.
+Much has happened since the Alpha 1 came along in January 2021.
+Sony itself has launched the A7R V: a camera with more resolution than the A1; a dedicated AI processor; and AI autofocus system that not even the Alpha 1 has.
 Then there’s the Nikon Z9, which rivals the Alpha 1’s resolution, burst speed and 8K video capabilities.
 The Canon EOS R3 may not match the Alpha 1’s resolution but matches its credentials as a high-speed sports shooter, as does the much cheaper Canon EOS R6 Mark II.
-And, unbelievably, you don’t even need full frame any more to get high resolution and 8K video, as the Fujifilm X-H2 demonstrates.
+And, incredibly, you no longer need full frame to get high resolution and 8K video, as the Fujifilm X-H2 ably demonstrates.

-The Alpha 1 was well clear of the pack when it was first launched, but it’s coming under increasing pressure from some newer and highly capable rivals, all of which have one thing in common.
-They cost less, often a lot less, than the Alpha 1.
+The Alpha 1 was well clear of the pack when it was first launched, but faces competition from some newer and highly capable rivals, all of which have one thing in common.
+They cost less – often a lot less – than the Alpha 1.

-The only other camera that really comes close is the Canon EOS R5, which blew us away with its ability to shoot 45MP images at 20fps with continuous AF, along with being the first mirrorless camera capable of 8K video.
+The only other camera that really comes close is the Canon EOS R5.
+This blew us away with its ability to shoot 45MP images at 20fps with continuous AF.
+It is also the first mirrorless camera capable of 8K video.
 Sony’s previous speed king, the Alpha 9 II, achieves 20fps at 24MP.
-Unsurprisingly, the Alpha 1 is considerably more expensive than both, but it comes with a lot of other goodies too.
+Unsurprisingly, the Alpha 1 is considerably more expensive than both, but comes with a lot of other goodies too.
 The question is, does it all work?

 Sony Alpha 1: Features

-Sony has built the Alpha 1 around an all-new Exmor RS stacked CMOS sensor, in which three chips are effectively sandwiched on top of each other, with the light-sensitive photodiodes connected first to a memory layer, with a processing layer underneath.
+Sony has built the Alpha 1 around an all-new Exmor RS stacked CMOS sensor, in which three chips are effectively stacked together.
+The light-sensitive photodiodes are connected first to a memory layer, with a processing layer underneath.
 In principle, this maximises light capturing efficiency and enables rapid pixel readout while keeping electronic read noise to a minimum.
-As a result, the sensor promises an impressive 15 stops of dynamic range, while providing a standard sensitivity range up to ISO 32,000 that’s expandable to ISO 102,400.
+As a result, the sensor promises an impressive 15 stops of dynamic range, while providing a standard sensitivity range up to ISO 32,000 that is expandable to ISO 102,400.

-Sony says this sensor design also solves the problems usually associated with electronic shutters.
+Sony claim that this sensor design also solves problems usually associated with electronic shutters.
 It should practically eliminate image distortion from rolling shutter artefacts, provide flicker-free shooting under artificial light and, for the first time, allow flash to be combined with silent shooting.
-Rolling shutter continues to be an issue for many lesser mirrorless models.
-The mechanical shutter has also been redesigned, enabling flash sync at 1/400sec, or 1/500sec in the camera’s 21MP APS-C crop mode.
+Rolling shutter continues to be problematic for many lesser mirrorless models.
+Here, the mechanical shutter has also been redesigned, enabling flash sync at 1/400sec, or 1/500sec in the camera’s 21MP APS-C crop mode.
 Dual Bionz XR processors are employed to handle the vast data throughput required for 8K video recording or high-speed continuous shooting.

 Files are recorded to dual card slots which, as on the video-specialist Alpha 7S III, can now each accept either UHS-II SD cards, or the smaller CFexpress A media.
 You can choose to back up files to both cards simultaneously, use them sequentially, or segregate different file types to each.
 This has to be set up manually, though; out of the box, the camera will essentially ignore any card you insert in slot 2, even if slot 1 runs out of space.

 As with its other full-frame models, Sony included 5-axis in-body image stabilisation, promising up to 5.5 stops of shake reduction.
 When an optically-stabilised lens is used, it handles compensation for yaw and tilt, with the camera correcting roll movements along with vertical or horizontal shift.
-However, the Sony A7R V now boasts up to 8 stops of shake compensation, so the Alpha 1 has dropped behind somewhat.
+However, the Sony A7R V now boasts up to 8 stops of shake compensation; so the Alpha 1 has fallen somewhat behind.

 It’s also possible to use HEIF files rather than JPEGs for finished output, which promises higher quality and greater post-processing flexibility at the expense of reduced compatibility.
 At long last, you can now crop images in camera before sharing them, but incredibly, there’s still no in-camera raw processing.